biovis-report/biovis-report/docs/source/docs/write-your-report.md

 ├── LICENSE.md                                         # Copyright notice, how other researchers can use your report source files and data
 ├── README.md                                          # Tell other researchers how to use your report.
 └── report
+    ├── data                                           # Your data files, you may use these files in plugins │   └── tnbcexpmelt1_tp53.rds
     ├── about
     │   └── license.md
     ├── index.md                                       # Homepage